plotly/Kaleido/README.md

 There are two approaches to building Kaleido on Linux, both of which rely on Docker.

 ## Method 1
 This approach relies on the `jonmmease/kaleido-builder` docker image, and the scripts in `repos/linux_full_scripts`, to compile Kaleido.
 This docker image is over 30GB, but in includes a precompiled instance of the Chromium source tree making it possible to compile Kaleido in just a few 10s of seconds.
 The downside of this approach is that the chromium source tree is not visible outside of the docker image so it may be difficult for development environments to index it.
-This is the approach used for Continuous integration on Linux
+This is the approach used for Continuous Integration on Linux.

 Download docker image
 ```